carpentries-lab/metagenomics-workshop/_extras/AMI-setup.md

   <img src="{{ page.root }}/fig/ami_setup_1.png" alt="Location of Instances and Launch instance button are highlighted" />
 </a>

 3\.
-A new page will apear, scroll down to "Application and OS Images (Amazon Machine Image)" and in the bar enter the code **0f58e878fa70cc201**, named "The Carpentries Lab Metagenomics v1.0".
-This image is the AMI listed on this curriculum's [Setup page](https://carpentries-incubator.github.io/metagenomics-workshop/setup.html) named "The Carpentries Lab Metagenomics v1.0"; and click Enter.
+A new page will apear, scroll down to "Application and OS Images (Amazon Machine Image)" and in the bar enter the code **0f58e878fa70cc201**.
+This image is the AMI listed on this curriculum's [Setup page](https://carpentries-incubator.github.io/metagenomics-workshop/setup.html) and its named "The Carpentries Lab Metagenomics v1.0"; and click Enter.

 <a href="{{ page.root }}/fig/ami_setup_2.png">